openvinotoolkit/training_extensions/tests/test_suite/ARCHITECTURE.md

 ## II.
 General architecture overview

-Here and below we will write paths to test suite library files relatively with the folder `otx_sdk/otx_sdk` of OTX git repository, so path to this file is referred as `test_suite/ARCHITECTURE.md`.
+Here and below we will write paths to test suite library files relatively with the folder `otx_sdk/otx_sdk` of OpenVINO™ Training Extensions git repository, so path to this file is referred as `test_suite/ARCHITECTURE.md`.

 When we run some test that uses `test_suite` library (typically `test_otx_training.py` in some of